DSkrzypiec/blogImpl/content/post/year2020/index.md

 Starting from May I've pivoted to *Senior Backend Engineer* in a team responsible **only** for developing system applications.
 Before this transition I had many roles.
-I had been doing what needed to be done including data mining, testing, modelling and programming in general.
+I had been doing what needed to be done in area of financial risk management including data mining, testing, modelling and programming in general.
 All of this hidden under a broad title *Senior Associate*.

 In 2019 I've decided that system programming using statically typed and compiled languages is what I want to do.
 After the transition daily average time of